Certificate of Apprenticeship

 • a letter from the sponsor confirming hours and/or skills

-• the apprenticeship completion form in the apprenticeship logbook
+• a completed apprenticeship completion form in the apprenticeship logbook (training standard)

-• the skill set completion for sponsors from the apprenticeship logbook
+• a signed skill set completion for sponsors from the apprenticeship logbook (training standard)

-Access the apprenticeship logbooks, or apprenticeship training standards.
+Access the apprenticeship logbooks, which are also known as apprenticeship training standards.

 We encourage you or your sponsor to speak with your ministry consultant to confirm completion requirements when you’re ready to complete your apprenticeship.